jftung/docker-network/README.md

 ### Nginx website [beale.ga](https://beale.ga)

-The primary web app privded behind the Nginx reverse proxy is the [beale.ga](https://beale.ga) website.
+The primary web app provided behind the Nginx reverse proxy is the [beale.ga](https://beale.ga) website.
 The entire [`./beale/html/`](./beale/html/) directory is passed to a Docker volume, so any new files can be placed there with no further configuration necessary.
 DNS